Prag8855/aab/content/guides/start-a-business-in-germany.md

 ### Cost of running a business

 You must understand the [cost of moving to Berlin](/guides/moving-to-berlin#save-money), the [cost of living](/guides/cost-of-living), and the cost of running a business.
 This helps you decide how much savings you need, and [how much to charge your clients](#set-your-prices).
-Your business should cover your cost of living and let you save money for retirement.
+Your income should cover your cost of living and let you save money for retirement.

-To apply for a [freelance visa](/glossary/Freelance%20visa), you must have a few thousand euros in your bank account.
-It takes [a few months](/guides/auslanderbehorde-wait-times) to get a freelance visa.
-Usually, while you wait, you can't work, so you have no income.
-It's cheaper if you apply for the freelance visa in your home country, and move to Germany once you can start working.

 {% include "_blocks/taxCalculator.html" %}